linzhi2013/MitoZ/version_2.2/README.md

 # 9. `assemble` module

-`assemble` module supports single-end data and pair-end data
+`assemble` module supports single-end data and pair-end data.

 `assemble` is to assemble `clean.1.fq.gz` and `clean.2.fq.gz`, search for mitochondrial sequences from the assembly.
 Output is a mitochondrial sequence file in fasta format.

+Internally, `assemble` module will assemble the nuclear + mitochondrial genomes firstly with the input fastq files, then invoke `findmitoscaf` module to find out the mitogeome.

 ## 9.1 Input files
 Pair-end(PE) fastq files (`clean.1.fq.gz` and `clean.2.fq.gz`).